jmgoode/registration_system/README.md

 ## Getting Started

-- Call `./registration.py` or `python3 registration.py` to start the interactive command prompt
+- Call `python3 registration.py` to start the interactive command prompt
 - Type `14` or `Ctrl-C` to quit

 **Menu**